 That thing on it is what we called a mitt or sock.
 I won't get into it but it was my flag of power and independence.

 The slang that went with it was more important.
 'A man who doesn't bother to

-tie his mitt' means an arrogant man who doesn't
+tie his mitt' means a self assured or arrogant man who doesn't

 worry about getting kicked in the groin.

 That also goes for women who drew cartoons.

 At his own peril a man might ignore my pen but that penis is hard to ignore.
 I knew exactly what I was drawing and I was an expert at knowing what effects such elements in a drawing would have on people.